Ecole d'Humanité: Geheeb-Cassirer Foundation

 The "Geheeb-Cassirer Foundation" or "EGCF", is a fund that was created in honour of the founders of the Ecole d'Humanité, Paul Geheeb and Edith Geheeb-Cassirer.
 The foundation provides scholarships to students from diverse "ethnic and economic" backgrounds so that they can attend international boarding schools across Switzerland.
 For Ecole-specific scholarships the EGCF offers a scheme where "scholarships are awarded for one year... [then it is] the practice of the Ecole d'Humanité to continue to provide financial support to EGCF scholarship recipients for the entire time that they are at the Ecole, providing they remain in good academic and social standing".

 Tuition

-Fees range from a base of 56,000 CHF (Approximately 61,000 USD) up to 100,000 CHF (102,988 USD, without counting fees for excursions and other activities.
+Fees range from a base of 68,000 CHF (approximately 75,500 USD) for boarding students to 75,000 CHF (approximately 83,000 USD) for higher grades.
+Optional costs, such as single rooms or specialized programs, can increase total fees to up to 100,000 CHF (approximately 111,000 USD).
 Despite the significant fees, the school offers considerable scholarships to deserving students.
-These fees are also necessary to sustain the high number of dedicated staff who live on campus all year round.
+Furthermore, these fees help maintain a dedicated staff team, many of whom live on campus year-round.